Mpox

 The rash goes through different stages before healing completely.

-Sometimes, people get a rash first, followed by other symptoms.
-Others may only experience a rash.
+Sometimes, individuals have flu-like symptoms prior to the rash.
+Others, get a rash first, followed by other symptoms.
+Some may only experience a rash.

-Generally, within 1–3 days (sometimes longer) after the appearance of fever, the patient develops the rash, often beginning on the face then spreading to other parts of the body.
+Generally, within 1 to 3 days (sometimes longer) after the appearance of fever, the patient develops the rash, often beginning on the face then spreading to other parts of the body.

 Lesions progress through the following stages before falling off: macules, papules, vesicles, pustules, and scabs.